OpenMined/tutorials/installation/OpenMined/OSX.markdown

 # Step 5: Start OpenMined Unity Application

 Last step!
 We're so close.
-Now we gonna open the OpenMined Unity Project in Unity3D.
+Now we are going to open the OpenMined Unity Project in Unity3D.

 #### Part 1: Start Unity Application

-Find where Unity installed, start the application and login with your account.
+Find where Unity is installed, start the application and login with your account.

 #### Part 2: Select OpenMined/UnityProject